NiallNiall/website/content/commercial/vfsvideo.md

 layout: video.html
 date: 2015-11-01
 draft: false
-vimeolink: 6659209
+vimeolink: 179045314
 ---
-Working at Pebble, I produced a series of videos outlining various processes and methods within AstraZeneca's working practice.
+A video I produced for a start-up based around a voting platform for schoolkids.